alleyahn/site/_posts/2024-04-19-28-release-note.md

 ## Bug Fixes

 - **Removed "changing clothes" as a logical consequence of taking a shower**: enhanced life experience has allowed Alleya to proactively take a shower midday when the weather gets hot, improving overall mood.

+- **Reduced fear of white colour**: Apprehension towards white items has now been lowered due to acceptance of normal signs of wear, resulting in increased purchases of the items.
+Thanks to [Rajiv Surendra](https://m.youtube.com/watch?v=ClAqiBqqtu0) for fixing this bug.

 ## Known Issues
 - Occasionally, Alleya might experience nostalgia pangs or moments of 'staircase wit' from earlier versions.
 Temporary and mostly harmless.